core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 // RFC Ed.: replace XXXX with RFC number assigned to this draft.

+???
 For allocation, RFC publication of the module is required as per {{RFC5226}}.
 The YANG module must be registered in the "YANG module Name" registry according to the rules specified in section 14 of {{RFC6020}}.

-###  "Specification SID range assignment" sub-registry {#specification-sid-range-assignment}

-The name of this sub-registry is "Specification SID range assignment".
-This sub-registry of "IANA SID Mega-Range" allocation {{iana-sid-mega-range-allocation}} corresponds to the SID entry point 100000, size 900000.
-Each entry in this sub-registry must include:

-* The SID range entry point.
-* The SID range size.
-* The YANG module name.
-* The name of the standard organization
-* The specification identifier or URI

-##  "YANG module assignment" registry {#module-registry}

-The name of this registry is "YANG module assignment".
-This registry is used to track which YANG modules have been assigned and the specific YANG items assignment.
-Each entry in this registry must include:

-* The YANG module name.
-* The associated ".yang" file(s)
-* The associated ".sid" file

-The validity of the ".yang" and ".sid" files added to this registry MUST be verified.

-* The syntax of the registered ".yang" and ".sid" files must be valid.
-* Each YANG item defined by the registered ".yang" file must have a corresponding SID assigned in the ".sid" file.
-* Each SID is assigned to a single YANG item, duplicate assignment is not allowed.
-* The SID range(s) defined in the ".sid" file must be unique, must not conflict with any other SID ranges defined in already registered ".sid" files.
-* The ownership of the SID range(s) should be verified.

-The IANA policy for future additions to this registry is "First Come First Served" as described in {{RFC5226}}.

 # Acknowledgments